Kaçandoll (river): Overview

-Kaçanoll River is a river in northeastern Kosovo in the Bajgora Hills near Bajgora.
-The river’s source is the confluence of two streams originating on the slopes of Mt.
-Bajrak, 1,600 m above sea level.
-The Kaçanoll flows southwards, nourished by streams from the Kopaonik Mountains, and ultimately flows through its namesake village of Kaçandoll.
-It ends in the village of Lupçi i poshtëm, where it flows into the Llapi River.
-The 88-km2 basin and 21.5-million-m3 water flow make it suitable for hydropower and reservoir operation.
+The river’s source is the confluence of two streams originating on the slopes of the Bajraku peak, at around 1600 m elevation.
+The Kaçandoll flows southwards, nourished by streams from the Kopaonik Mountains, and ultimately flows through its namesake village of Kaçandoll.
+In the village of Lupçi i Poshtëm, it flows into the Llapi River.
+Its basin size is 193.6 km2.